 SAP for Undergraduate Bachelor’s and Graduate Students

-The qualitative standard is the student’s cumulative grade point average (GPA).
+The cumulative grade point average (GPA) is a qualitative standard.
 A student must maintain a certain cumulative grade point average (GPA) at Georgia State University to continue to remain eligible for financial aid.

 - Graduate students must maintain a minimum cumulative GPA of at least: